slott56/slott56.github.io/Pelican/content/blog/2008/09/2008_09_24-the_business_analyst_lied_or_python_to_the_rescue.rst

-[:strong:`Note`.
+[**Note**.
 The business value is in the model.
 But no one saw fit to document this.
 And I'm not smart enough to ask.]